Welcome

 released as a digital download from

-New Amsterdam Records this weekend and we will be playing
+New Amsterdam Records this weekend and we will be playing the

-around 7PM.
-Come out and listen to the wonderful work of wonderful people (watch out, though,
+Come out and listen to the wonderful work of wonderful people (watch out, though, East Bay Street can

-East Bay Street can be a weird scene).
+be a weird scene).

 Also, I am on another CD that is being digitally released this week.
-It's called "by virtue of the fact"
+It's called "by virtue of the fact" and

-organized the group, and got the internet label Insides Music to release it on their website.
-You can
+group, and got the internet label Insides Music to release it on their website.
+You can listen to it for free

 website.